Anti-government protesters calling for – among other things – snap elections in Bulgaria. Photo credit: Wikimedia/Cheep (CC BY-SA 4.0)

 The current wave of protests began in July and have the support of Radev, the president.
 In fact, part of the impetus for the protests was a police raid on the president’s office, combined with a scandal set at a posh beach house.
 Protesters are calling for the resignation of the Borisov government and the chief prosecutor, followed by early elections.
 Conversely, Borisov is seeking to change the constitution, and expressed willingness to resign if parliament approves his proposed changes.

 The Financial Times’ Kerin Hope and Theo Troev explain: “The protests have highlighted popular anger over pervasive graft in the EU’s poorest member state that observers say reflects collusion by high-ranking officials, shady business groups and senior members of the judiciary.”
-An August 2020 poll found that a majority – in fact, 60 percent – of Bulgarians support the protests, but only 40 percent say they want snap elections.
+An August 2020 poll found that a majority – in fact, 60 percent – of Bulgarians support the protests.

 Novinite (October 7, 2020): 90 Days of Anti-Government Protests in Bulgaria

 Euronews/AP (September 22, 2020): Thousands urge Borissov government to resign in Independence Day protests

 21votes does not necessarily agree with all of the opinions expressed in the linked articles; rather, our goal is to curate a wide range of voices.
 Furthermore, none of the individuals or organizations referenced have reviewed 21votes’ content.
 That is to say, their inclusion should not be taken to imply that they endorse us in any way.
 More on our approach here.